NUCLEAR WARS

 Botsa Garcy 6 (2 15 20 19 1 7 1 18 3 25) (6)

 The title is a bit intimidating I suppose but yes, something must be done to save the species human.
-Who agrees that time is overdue to think of something new?
+Who agrees time is overdue to think of something new?

 Anything incomprehensible seems crazy, alien, foreign, terrifying.
 Encountering the unknown can induce horror.
 It’s why folks who are afraid of creepy crawlies don’t look under rocks.
 People who fear bats don’t wander into jungles at night to explore caves.